 Intangible assets resulting from a business combination are initially recorded at fair value.
 Fair value is estimated by management taking into account its highest and best use associated with the intangible asset.
-Intangible assets with a finite life are amortized over the estimated useful life and intangible assets with an indefinite life are not subject to amortization and are tested for impairment at least annually.
+Intangible assets with a finite life are amortized over the estimated useful life.